mozman/ezdxf/docs/source/tools/fonts.rst

 - macOS:
     - /Library/Fonts

+The `fc-list` command on Linux shows all available fonts and their location.

 The default font is selected in the following order, if none of them is available on your system - install one of them, the open source fonts can be found in the github repository in the folder `ezdxf/fonts`_.